 Despite this progress, the notion of tolerance has sometimes led to confusion, as it is often interpreted as the automatic acceptance of every belief or practice, regardless of its potential conflicts with deeply held values.
 For example, while many schools seek to create affirming environments for LGBTQ+ students, they must also respect the rights of students and families who may hold traditional religious beliefs that do not endorse these lifestyles.
 This balancing act requires thoughtful dialogue and policies that allow for the expression of varying viewpoints while preventing harm or exclusion.

-While these policies have undoubtedly contributed to more welcoming school environments for many students, they have also sparked debates about the nature of tolerance itself and the degree that an administration can over-ride parents on exactly what students should be told to tolerate.
+While these policies have undoubtedly contributed to more welcoming school environments for many students, they have also sparked debates about the nature of tolerance itself and the degree which an administration can over-ride parents on exactly what students should be told to tolerate.
 Dr. Emily Rodriguez, an education policy expert at UCLA, notes, “There’s a fine line between promoting acceptance and inadvertently enforcing a new kind of conformity.
 We need to be mindful of how we’re defining and applying the concept of tolerance in our schools.”

 Indeed, the implementation of tolerance policies raises several important questions:

-• How can schools balance respect for diverse viewpoints with the need to maintain a safe and inclusive environment for all students?
+- How can schools balance respect for diverse viewpoints with the need to maintain a safe and inclusive environment for all students?

-• What role should schools play in addressing controversial social and cultural issues?
+- What role should schools play in addressing controversial social and cultural issues?

-• How can educators foster genuine critical thinking and open dialogue while also promoting tolerance?
+- How can educators foster genuine critical thinking and open dialogue while also promoting tolerance?

-• What are the potential unintended consequences of certain approaches to tolerance in education?
+- What are the potential unintended consequences of certain approaches to tolerance in education?

 These questions become particularly pertinent when considering topics such as religious beliefs, political ideologies, and emerging understandings of gender and sexuality.
 As schools strive to create inclusive environments, they must navigate complex terrain where different rights and values can sometimes come into conflict.